SHAHAL-K/ilab/README.md

 Constraints
 For settlements of subcontracting transactions, the system does not post to the purchase account nor to the purchase offsetting account.
 For further information, see Subcontracting in Invoice Verification .
-4/10/25, 6:26 AM
-11
-This is custom documentation.
-For more information, please visit SAP Help Portal.